-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")

-<DOMRect> getContentRect (unitoptional)
+<DOMRect> getContentRect (unit^{optional})

 Returns a DOMRect describing the content rectangle.
 The point of origin is the upper left corner of the page content rectangle.
+Parameters:

-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")

-<DOMRect> getMarginRectInPage (unitoptional)
+<DOMRect> getMarginRectInPage (unit^{optional})

 Returns a DOMRect describing the margin rectangle.
 The point of origin is the upper left corner of the page rectangle.
+Parameters:

-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")

-<DOMRect> getBorderRectInPage (unitoptional)
+<DOMRect> getBorderRectInPage (unit^{optional})

 Returns a DOMRect describing the border rectangle.
 The point of origin is the upper left corner of the page rectangle.
+Parameters:

-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")

-<DOMRect> getPaddingRectInPage (unitoptional)
+<DOMRect> getPaddingRectInPage (unit^{optional})

 Returns a DOMRect describing the padding rectangle.
 The point of origin is the upper left corner of the page rectangle.
+Parameters:

-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")

-<DOMRect> getContentRectInPage (unitoptional)
+<DOMRect> getContentRectInPage (unit^{optional})

 Returns a DOMRect describing the content rectangle.
 The point of origin is the upper left corner of the page rectangle.
+Parameters:

-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")

-<DOMRect> getBoundingLineContentRect (unitoptional)
+<DOMRect> getBoundingLineContentRect (unit^{optional})

 Returns a DOMRect describing the union of the content rectangles of the LineDescriptions contained in this box, i.e. the bounding rectangle of all text content of the box.
 The coordinates are relative to the box containing this lines.
+Parameters:

-The desired absolute CSS unit in which the dimensions and coordinates will be converted.
-If this parameter is omitted, values are in "px".
+The desired length unit in which the dimensions and coordinates will be returned. (defaults to "px")